justdan96/cyanrip-static/README.md

 ## cyanrip-static

-Docker image with [cyanrip](https://github.com/cyanreg/cyanrip), [ffmpeg](https://ffmpeg.org/ffmpeg.html) and [ffprobe](https://ffmpeg.org/ffprobe.html) built as static binaries with no external dependencies that can be used with any base image.
+Docker image with [cyanrip](https://github.com/cyanreg/cyanrip) built as a static binary with no external dependencies, that can be used with any base image or a binary by itself.

 See [Dockerfile](Dockerfile) for versions used.
-In general, main **should** have the latest stable version of cyanrip, along with the compatible version of ffmpeg (~v7) and the below libraries.
+In general, main **should** have the latest commit of cyanrip, along with the compatible version of ffmpeg (~v7) and the below libraries.
 Versions can be kept up to date automatically using [bump](https://github.com/wader/bump).

 ### Usage